-This draft presents an outline of a general methodology for cases where Parties intend to review their national wildlife trade policies.
-It also provides guidelines for developing and implementing such policies.
-The reviews are intended to focus on a Party's domestic wildlife trade policy, including their policy approach to implementing CITES.
+It is important that the review of national wildlife trade policies is and remains a voluntary process that respects the national sovereignty of Parties.
+The reviews will be carried out by the Secretariat in cooperation of the Parties and the Parties will have ownership of the reviews.
+The review process is designed to assist Parties and should also serve the purpose of capacity building.
+It will not be linked to compliance procedures.
 The nature and scope of the reviews will differ according to the country or countries conducting the review and according to the type of trade policy.
 The methodology should be interpreted in a flexible way and can be treated as offering a menu of options from which countries can choose when conducting their reviews.
-The methodology will itself be subject to review and amendment at a technical workshop on wildlife trade policies and economic incentives.